 Authors

-1 Plant Protection Research Institute, Agriculture Research Center, Al-Sabhia, Alexandria, Egypt.
+1 Plant Protection Research Institute, Agricultural Research Center, Al-Sabhia, Alexandria, Egypt.

 2 Department of Applied Entomology and Zoology, Faculty of Agriculture (El-Shatby), Alexandria University, Alexandria 21545, Egypt.